Dowling geometry

 In combinatorial mathematics, a Dowling geometry, named after Thomas A. Dowling, is a matroid associated with a group.
 There is a Dowling geometry of each rank for each group.
 If the rank is at least 3, the Dowling geometry uniquely determines the group.
 Dowling geometries have a role in matroid theory as universal objects (Kahn and Kung, 1982); in that respect they are analogous to projective geometries, but based on groups instead of fields.

 A Dowling lattice is the geometric lattice of flats associated with a Dowling geometry.
 The lattice and the geometry are mathematically equivalent: knowing either one determines the other.
 Dowling lattices, and by implication Dowling geometries, were introduced by Dowling (1973a,b).

-A Dowling lattice or geometry of rank n of a group G is often denoted Qn(G).
+A Dowling lattice or geometry of rank n of a group G is often denoted by Qn(G).

 The original definitions

 In his first paper (1973a) Dowling defined the rank-n Dowling lattice of the multiplicative group of a finite field F. It is the set of all those subspaces of the vector space Fn that are generated by subsets of the set E that consists of vectors with at most two nonzero coordinates.
 The corresponding Dowling geometry is the set of 1-dimensional vector subspaces generated by the elements of E.

 In his second paper (1973b) Dowling gave an intrinsic definition of the rank-n Dowling lattice of any finite group G. Let S be the set {1,...,n}.
 A G-labelled set (T, α) is a set T together with a function α: T → G. Two G-labelled sets, (T, α) and (T, β), are equivalent if there is a group element, g, such that β = gα.

 An equivalence class is denoted [T, α].

 A partial G-partition of S is a set γ = {[B1,α1], ..., [Bk,αk]} of equivalence classes of G-labelled sets such that B1, ..., Bk are nonempty subsets of S that are pairwise disjoint. (k may equal 0.)